2023AIOT/DWS-MQTT/README.md

 experiment_results/reproducibility_manifest.json
 ```

-The manifest records the platform, Python and package versions, workload,
+The manifest records the platform, Python and package versions, workload, broker settings and random seed.
-broker settings, random-seed field, and SHA-256 hashes of the five source files.
 Generated Mosquitto configurations and logs are written below:

 ```text